Draga/go-web/content/post/2016/05/21/hugo-host-and-deployment.md

 I keep switching between IntelliJ and the localhost page on my browser, where my hugo server is showing how the end result will be (just launch "hugo server" from the root folder).
 If you have the page open you don't even need to refresh it thanks to Hugo's live reload feature (and don't even have to save the file since IntelliJ does it when it loses focus).
 This is very quick to do, which is particularly nice when you want to make final tweaks to make sure your post will display as you want.

 ## Online
-If you are using Github and want to write from your browser, or you are not at home, you can use [prose.io](prose.io).
+If you are using Github and want to write from your browser, or you are not at home, you can use {{< exLink "prose.io" "https://prose.io" >}}.
 It's a software developed for Jekyll, but works just fine with Hugo.
 You get some nice shortcuts to format your text with markdown in case you are not too familiar with it.
 It also allows you to upload images which are committed to your repo immediately.
 I don't find it quite as powerful as IntelliJ but it's a nice option.

 You can have a look at {{< exLink "my prose configuration" "https://github.com/Draga/go-web/blob/master/_prose.yml" >}} to get you started.
 It's important to know that prose.io can only generate content with yaml metadata.
 You will have to configure Hugo to do the same by adding `MetaDataFormat: yaml`.